 |&Cat1=dog|fish|bear|tiger||use the | symbol to join/show multiple Cat1 (Category 1) names in the same table; can also be used for Cat2 or Cat3.
 Note this will not work with the old traditional codes.|

 Wild Card Search

 The Category 1, 2, and 3 query string searches act as wild card searches based on the "starts with" principle.

 This can be handy if you want to combine several Category 1's (or 2's or 3's) together and they have a similar name that starts with the same spelling.
 For example, if you have Category 2 values called Tumblebees, Tumblebugs, and Tumbletots, you can include ALL those in the same table by just using &Cat2=Tumble.
-It will return all classes that have a Cat2 value that begins with Tumble.
+It will return all classes with a Cat2 value that begins with Tumble.

 This can also be problematic if you are trying to exclude similarly named values.
-The quickest solution to try is to use &exact=1....
+The quickest solution to try is to use &exact=1.

-Problems with Special Characters:
+Problems with Special Characters

 Most browsers will automatically fix spaces, but other characters can wreak havoc.
-When using the class listings table codes, try replacing your characters with their html approved "code":
+When using the Online Class Listing Table codes, try replacing your characters with their HTML approved "code":

 Worst case example: If your Session name is Summer #B @pool, it would have to be coded as Summer%20%23B%20%40pool.